gooch/sustainable_energy_without_the_hot_air/book.md

 ![Greenhouse gas pollution](figure9.png)

 Now, all people are created equal, but we don’t all emit 5½ tons of CO~2~per year.
-We can break down the emissions of the year 2000, showing howthe 34-billion-ton rectangle is shared between the regions of the
+We can break down the emissions of the year 2000, showing how the 34-billion-ton rectangle is shared between the regions of the world:
-world:

 ![Greenhouse gas pollution](figure10.png)

-This picture, which is on the same scale as the previous one, divides theworld into eight regions.
-Each rectangle’s area represents the greenhousegas emissions of one region.
-The width of the rectangle is the populationof the region, and the height is the average per-capita emissions in thatregion.
+This picture, which is on the same scale as the previous one, divides the world into eight regions.
+Each rectangle’s area represents the greenhouse gas emissions of one region.
+The width of the rectangle is the population of the region, and the height is the average per-capita emissions in that region.

-In the year 2000, Europe’s per-capita greenhouse gas emissions weretwice the world average; and North America’s were four times the worldaverage.
+In the year 2000, Europe’s per-capita greenhouse gas emissions were twice the world average; and North America’s were four times the world average.

-We can continue subdividing, splitting each of the regions into coun-tries.
+We can continue subdividing, splitting each of the regions into countries.
 This is where it gets really interesting:

 ![Greenhouse gas pollution](figure11.png)

 The major countries with the biggest per-capita emissions are Australia,the USA, and Canada.
-European countries, Japan, and South Africa arenotable runners up.
-Among European countries, the United Kingdomis resolutely average.
+European countries, Japan, and South Africa are notable runners up.
+Among European countries, the United Kingdom is resolutely average.
 What about China, that naughty “out of control”country?
 Yes, the area of China’s rectangle is about the same as the USA’s,but the fact is that their per-capita emissions are *below* the world average.India’s per-capita emissions are less than *half* the world average.
-Moreover,it’s worth bearing in mind that much of the industrial emissions of Chinaand India are associated with the manufacture of *stuff for rich countries.*
+Moreover,it’s worth bearing in mind that much of the industrial emissions of China and India are associated with the manufacture of *stuff for rich countries.*

-So, assuming that “something needs to be done” to reduce greenhousegas emissions, who has a special responsibility to do something?
-As Isaid, that’s an ethical question.
-But I find it hard to imagine any systemof ethics that denies that the responsibility falls especially on the countries

-to the left hand side of this diagram – the countries whose emissions aretwo, three, or four times the world average.
-Countries that are most ableto pay.
+So, assuming that “something needs to be done” to reduce greenhouse gas emissions, who has a special responsibility to do something?
+As I said, that’s an ethical question.
+But I find it hard to imagine any system of ethics that denies that the responsibility falls especially on the countries to the left hand side of this diagram – the countries whose emissions are two, three, or four times the world average.
+Countries that are most able to pay.
 Countries like Britain and the USA, for example.

 ### Historical responsibility for climate impact